 A Defense Attorney for Drug Trafficking Charges

-North Carolina carries some of the toughest punishments for drug crimes, and drug trafficking is no exception.
-If you’ve been arrested or are being investigated for drug trafficking, it’s absolutely crucial that you refrain from speaking to any police officers until you have one of our drug trafficking attorneys present to defend you.
+North Carolina carries some of the toughest punishments fordrug crimes in the nation, and as drug trafficking is seen as one of the most serious drug offenses, the penalties are particularly severe and include mandatory prison time, regardless of your prior criminal record.
+If you’ve been arrested or are being investigated for drug trafficking, it’s absolutely crucial that you refrain from speaking to any police officers until you have one of our criminal defense attorneys in Raleigh present to represent you and ensure your rights are not infringed upon.
 Regardless of the circumstances surrounding the offense, you still have rights that require protection.

 Drug Trafficking Penalties in North Carolina

 Prior to 2019, North Carolina had minimum sentencing laws for people convicted of drug trafficking, but recent legislation passed gives judges more discretion in sentencing where non-violent drug crimes are committed.
 For example, someone caught with 3.75 grams of heroin could be convicted of possession of a schedule I controlled substance, a Class I felony, and sentenced to up to 12 months in prison.
 However, if they have four grams of heroin, which is the threshold for trafficking, they could be convicted of a Class F felony and a mandatory sentence of 70 months in prison and a $50,000 fine.